orbitdb/field-manual/05_Customizing_OrbitDB/02_Choosing_a_data_structure.md

 requirements would be a collection of trees.
-Each tree's root would be the Notes pieces and the children of that root would be the comments, the comments comments and so on and so on.
+Each tree's root would be the Notes pieces and the children of that root would be the comments, the comments' comments and so on and so on.

 ### Generating the Trees from the `ipfs-log`